Matthew F. Hudson, Ph.D., M.P.H.

 How Dr. Hudson’s research is transforming health careDr.
 Hudson’s work transforms health care by emphasizing the impact of social, behavioral, and psychological determinants of health on clinical service access and outcomes.
 This emphasis expands practice-centric inquiry invested in examining care interventions’ clinical effectiveness.
 His work also considers the myriad social factors portending individual and community need for clinical services.

 Dr. Hudson’s work also transforms health care by ensuring outcome evaluations are informed by patients’ values and preferences.
 Apart from his own research, Dr. Hudson collaborates with CUSHR faculty Drs.
-Fredendall and Sherrill to facilitate inter-institutional collaborations between Clemson University, Greenville Health System (GHS), and GHS’ other academic partners.
+Fredendall and Sherrill to facilitate inter-institutional collaborations between Clemson University, Prisma Health–Upstate, and Prisma Health–Upstate’s other academic partners.
 Dr. Hudson’s efforts include co-developing the clinical research infrastructure essential to research execution, and intermural education on research design in clinical settings.

 Hudson, M.F., 2016 “The Importance of Community and Vitality Promotion to Population Health (Commentary),” Association of American Medical Colleges Research on Care Community Newsletter